-A Soaring Passion - Feature article in Westchester Magazine about Agency President
+A Soaring Passion - Agency President Featured in 914Inc Magazine Article

 Since 2006, Cipriano — who boasts more than 30 years of marketing experience — has been founder, owner, and president of Aviation Marketing Consulting, a marketing agency company that provides direct and online marketing, advertising, public relations, and branding services for the aviation industry.
 Though running the firm keeps him busy, he definitely makes time to get vertical.
 “One of the benefits of owning my own business is a flexible schedule,” he explains.